 From now on, jewelry is also designed to be wearable and useful for collecting moonlight.

 It collects moonlight highly efficiently and feeds it through invisible tubes into an airtight reservoir box carried on the back.
-A transportable reformer that clears the unfiltered moonlight of unwanted components such as sunlight, smog, and other emissions is currently unwieldy at 120 x 95 cm, but the industry is continuously researching the possibility of improving the reformers in terms of acquisition costs and size.
+A transportable transformer that clears the unfiltered moonlight of unwanted components such as sunlight, smog, and other emissions is currently unwieldy, but the industry is continuously researching the possibility of improving the transformers in terms of acquisition costs and size.

 The pure moonlight separated by the reformer is converted into usable plasma in a second operation.